- SAP has created misleading impressions regarding HANA’s growth.

 - Expense: The first problem is that HANA is still so expensive that it is not financially feasible in most cases to push so much data inside of it.
 HANA’s high TCO is not merely related to its license cost, but to its hardware requirements, its high implementation and maintenance overhead, the difficulty in finding experienced skills and its immaturity.

 - Migrating All Data to Column Oriented Tables for Storage?: Most data in companies is not stored in the column-oriented tables that are used in HANA.
 For this reason, moving data into a HANA “powered” Enterprise Data Warehouse would mean changing the data from its original storage structure into the HANA structures.
-This is an unnecessary and overcomplicated amount of work and overhead to maintain, before one even gets to the question of what SAP product should be used.
-SAP BW is too high in overhead to be an effective EDW tool, and Business Objects has been so starved of development by SAP, that it is no longer an application that companies should be considered for investment due to competitiveness and support issues.
+This is an unnecessary and overcomplicated amount of work and overhead to maintain before one even gets to the question of what SAP product should be used.
+SAP BW is too high in overhead to be a useful EDW tool.
+And Business Objects has been so starved of development by SAP, that it is no longer an application that companies should be considered for investment due to competitiveness and support issues.
 And once one eliminates these two data applications, there is nothing else that SAP offers that could fill this role to interoperate with HANA, even if HANA were a good choice for being the EDW database.

 Calculating HANA’s Relative Popularity